 California is an epic state that’s filled with loads of places to see.
 You see, it has a little something for everyone!
 From the stunning beaches, beautiful islands to a heap of national parks, there’s a shed load of places to experience some of the best hikes in California.

 Of course, you’ve got the glossy lights of tinsel town, the incredible things to see and do in San Francisco.
 Plus, to the south, you’ve got spots like Salvation Mountain that is just something else.
 Honestly, California is one of my favourite states in the US to explore.

 Now, if you’re looking to head out into the wilderness, or take a little break from city life, then California is the place to go.
 You’ll be spoilt for choice with all the best hikes in California that are dotted all across the state.
 Just make sure to pack your walking shoes and a water bottle!

 With that in mind, take a look at some of the best hikes in California to experience when you arrive.
 Have the best time.

 1.)
 John Muir Trail

-At 211 miles (340 km) long, the John Muir Trail is certainly not your average day hike… in fact, I’d go as far as saying it’s a once in a lifetime kinda hike!
+At 211 miles (340 km) long, the John Muir Trail is certainly not your average day hike.

 Top tip: Be sure to look for Mt.
 Whitney along the hike: at 14,505 feet (4,421 m), it is the tallest mountain in the lower 48 states of the U.S.

 Running from Mexico all the way into Canada, the Pacific Crest Trail is a stunning, 2,650 mile (4,265 km) trail well known to many hikers.
-Some hikers may prefer to hike small sections of the trail, while if you’re feeling adventurous try to hike the entire trail in just one season!
+Now, obviously, this is no day trip activity but you can hop on certain sections (like you would a freeway) and explore some of the best hikes in California.

 Top tip: Take your camera, you’ll pass through some of the most famous national parks in the country, including Sequoia, Yosemite, and Klamath.